ZeroDeth/derekkedziora.github.io/_lesson-archives/2016-11-15-morality-foreign-lang.md

 ---
-date: 2016-11-25
-layout: lesson-archive
-lesson: true
-type: reading
-reading: true
 title: How Morality Changes in a Foreign Language
 description: Scientific American explores how an individual's ethics shift when they speak their non-native language
+type: reading
 ---

-### Materials
+## Materials

-[<a href="https://www.scientificamerican.com/article/how-morality-changes-in-a-foreign-language/" target="_blank">main</a>] Scientific American article about morality and language choice
+[Scientific American article][0] about morality and language choice

-### Lesson Objectives

-1. Scan the article for specific information
-2. Discuss language learning's impact on a person

-### Pre-Reading Questions
+## Pre-Reading Questions

 1. Does your personality change when you speak different languages?
 2. Do you prefer one language over another for specific tasks?

-### Keywords
+## Keywords

 deep-seated (adj.)
 sense of right and wrong (noun phrase)